CopelandMIT/labx_master/central_server_code/README.md

 nano ~/.ssh/authorized_keys
 ```

-• Paste the copied public keyinto the file and save your changes.
+• Paste the copied public key into the file and save your changes.

-4\. **SetCorrect Permissions on the Raspberry Pi:**
+4\. **Set Correct Permissions on the Raspberry Pi:**

 ```bash
 chmod 700 ~/.ssh